leafac/leafac.com/prose/email-migration/index.md

 | User | <span class="placeholder" markdown="1">\<user></span> |
 | Password | <span class="placeholder" markdown="1">\<password></span> |

 On the old email client, move emails from the local folders to the local email server.
 Then, on the new email client, move emails from the local email server to the local folders.
-Finally, close the email clients for them to commit pending transactions and check the <span class="placeholder" markdown="1">\<migration-directory></span>, which should contain only empty directories and Dovecot’s administration files.
+Finally, close the email clients for them to commit pending transactions and check the <span class="placeholder" markdown="1">\<mailbox></span>, which should only contain empty directories and Dovecot’s administration files.

 Teardown
 ========

-After the migration is complete, remove in the email clients the connection configuration for the local email server.
+After the migration is complete, remove the connection configuration for the local email server in the email clients.
 Then, stop the server by killing the process with `Ctrl + C` or by running the following command on a separate terminal:

 ```
 $ sudo doveadm stop
 ```

-Remove Dovecot’s configuration and <span class="placeholder" markdown="1">\<migration-directory></span>, and uninstall it:
+Remove Dovecot’s configuration and <span class="placeholder" markdown="1">\<mailbox></span>, and uninstall it:

 <pre>
 $ rm /usr/local/etc/dovecot/dovecot.conf
-$ rm -rf <span class="placeholder" markdown="1">\<migration-directory></span>
+$ rm -rf <span class="placeholder" markdown="1">\<mailbox></span>
 $ brew uninstall dovecot
 </pre>